Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Step 1: Review individual signals (10 minutes)

-Go through each team member.
-Check all 5 individual signals:
+Go through each team member and check all 5 individual signals:

 Communication drop?
 (Check message volume, proactive updates)